-Mary also serves as outside general counsel for the North Carolina Railroad Company.
-In this role, she has garnered extensive experience working with the company and its stakeholders, railroad operators, vendors, project partners, state and local entities, and members of the community.
+Mary has served as outside counsel for the North Carolina Railroad Company.
+In this role, she has garnered extensive experience working with the company and its stakeholders, railroad operators, vendors, project partners, state and local entities and members of the community.

 Additionally, she has over twenty-five years of experience as a litigator, which has shaped every aspect of her legal practice.
 Mary has represented clients in state and federal court and argued appeals in service of her clients’ interests.
 She boasts a wide range of litigation experience, with a focus on product defect cases, commercial litigation, and professional liability.
 In her litigation practice, she has represented a variety of clients, including lawyers in professional negligence actions, medical device manufacturers and pharmaceutical companies, manufacturers and distributors of construction and safety equipment, food and beverage manufacturers, airlines, boats, automobiles, railroads, and health care practitioners and institutions.

 Mary’s deep experience in both the litigation and corporate counsel contexts affords her a competitive advantage in law practice.
 Litigation and corporate matters intersect in many ways and the ability to handle both aspects of law practice grants her unique insight into what drives a client and how to advance their objectives.